Kungi/hackers-little-helpers.com/_posts/2015-03-01-managing-jekyll-in-emacs-with-hyde.markdown

 ![Hyde user interface](/images/hyde-example.png){: .center-image }

-For hyde to work you have to craete a .hyle.el file in your blogs main directory.
+For hyde to work you have to craete a `.hyde.el` file in your blogs main directory.

 This blog uses the following: